p-lr/MapView/Readme.md

 3.x.x introduced the following breaking changes:

-* The package of the library has changed to `ovh.plrapps`.
+* The domain name of the library was changed to `ovh.plrapps`.
+MapView is now published on mavenCentral instead of jcenter.
 * The interface `ReferentialOwner` has been replaced with `ReferentialListener`.
 Instead of expecting `ReferentialOwner`s to supply a default value for `ReferentialData`, `ReferentialListener` only has a `onReferentialChanged(refData: ReferentialData)` method.
 Migrating to this new interface should